 For the seller, this is the end of a cycle that involves sourcing raw materials and paying for labour.
 For the seller to sell and ship these materials, their production cycle will have to begin anew, which means they will require payment — or guarantee of payment — to send the items.

-A bank or financial institution can provide the trade finance needed to close the deal to fill this cash-flow gap.
+A bank or financial institution can provide the services needed to close the deal to fill this cash-flow gap.
 This will take the form of a certificate that guarantees payment to the seller.
 This money then allows the agreement to go ahead, which benefits both the importer, exporter and other businesses along the supply chain.

 How Does Trade Finance Work?